-On the weekend or during regular dinner cooking, simply lightly steam a bunch of organic veggies (or leave them raw, depending), blend in a food processor or blender, then freeze the purée in non-toxic, silicone or stainless steel ice cube trays.
+On the weekend or during regular dinner cooking, simply separate out some of the organic food you are already eating (or leave it raw, depending), blend in a food processor or blender, then freeze the purée in non-toxic, silicone or stainless steel ice cube trays.

-Once the foods are frozen, pop them out of the trays and put them in a freezer-safe container to keep them from getting freezer burn.
+Once the foods are frozen, pop them out of the trays and put them in a freezer-safe glass container to keep them from getting freezer burn.
 Thaw and reheat a cube or two for each meal.

-If you just don’t have the time or inclination to make your baby food, many brands of organic, frozen baby food are now available.
-Some of these brands are in the freezer section, and are made from fresh produce that’s minimally processed through quick freezing, which maintains more of the original flavor, color, and nutrient content than the jarred stuff.
+If you just don’t have the time or inclination to make your baby food, many brands of organic baby food are now available.
+Some of these brands are in the freezer section, and are made from fresh produce that’s minimally processed, which maintains more of the original flavor, color, and nutrient content than the jarred stuff.

 The easiest, cheapest, and most natural, low-impact way to feed your baby is a technique called “Baby-Led Weaning.”

-Advocated by UNICEF and the World Health Organization, Baby-Led Weaning is a way of introducing solid foods that allows the baby to feed herself—there’s no spoon-feeding and no purées.
+Practiced throughout the world, baby-led weaning is a way of introducing solid foods that allows the baby to feed herself—there’s no spoon-feeding and no purées.
 (Phew!)

 Your baby sits with the rest of the family at mealtimes, and joins in when she is ready.
-You offer her food in sizes and shapes that she can handle, and she feeds herself with her fingers, choosing what to eat, how much and how quickly.
+You offer her food in sizes, shapes and textures that she can handle, and she feeds herself with her fingers, choosing what to eat, how much and how quickly.